-43. Prohibition on awards to persons whose tax matters are not in order
+47. Prohibition on awards to persons whose tax matters are not in order

-- (1) No award above R 15 000 may be made in terms of this policy to a person whose tax matters have not been declared by the South African Revenue Service to be in order. - Before making an award to a person, the accounting officer must first check with SARS whether that person's tax matters are in order. - (3) If SARS does not respond within 7 days of request for confirmation in terms of subparagraph (2), such person's tax matters may for purposes of subparagraph (1) be presumed to be in order. - (4) Allow service providers 7 days to rectify their online status with SARS if it shows non-compliant or in-active.
+- (1) No award above R 15 000 may be made in terms of this policy to a person whose tax matters have not been declared by the South African Revenue Service to be in order. - Before making an award to a person, the accounting officer must first check with SARS whether that person's tax matters are in order. - (3) If SARS does not respond within 7 days of request for confirmation in terms of subparagraph (2), such person's tax matters may for purposes of subparagraph (1) be presumed to be in order.

-44. Prohibition on awards to persons in the service of the state
+48. Prohibition on awards to persons in the service of the state